WINNER STAYZ NATIONAL AWARD 2016 - "Romance" Section

 Good restaurants nearby include the water-side Peppermint Bay Bistro 20 minutes from Frenchman's Bay, Petty Sessions it's a gallery as well in the riverside village of Franklin home to the world famous wooden boat centre - 30 minutes drive and Home Hill vineyard restaurant at Ranelagh 25 minutes away.

 Two Bud Spur at Gardiners Bay, Hartzview Vineyard where you can see a collection of old-time apple pickers huts and Elsewhere vineyard are all less than ten minutes by car and, Mathew Evans - yes the gourmet farmer himself - has opened his new restaurant and Cooking School on Fat Pig Farm at Glaziers Bay, 6 minute's' drive from Frenchman's River.
-The weekly long-table lunch on Fridays books out very early but it's certainly worth looking out for; and, by special arrangement, we can drive you there and back so you can enjoy some of the wonderful local wine with a clear conscience.
+The weekly long-table lunch on Fridays books out very early but it's certainly worth looking out for.

 And, all around Frenchman's River winding country roads - many of them waterside - picturesque picnic spots and deserted beaches can be found within 2 to 15 minutes drive of Frenchman's River; also, the Bruny Island Car Ferry departs hourly from the fishing village of Kettering 20 minutes away.